polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 of course implement _both_ interfaces on the same class, and also have multiple `Slot` attributes, with different names on the same class too.
-This allows you to create both a synchronous version, and an async version, of the same slot, on the same class.
+This allows you to create both synchronous versions, and async versions, of the same slot, on the same class.
 And in fact, this is the way most slots in Magic are implemented.